 - Long veneer ribbons are cut to the required length and fed to the dryer manufactured by Grenzebach (Germany).

 - Moisture content doesn´t exceed 5% at the dryer outfeed.
-Dry veneers are tested for moisture level and graded by ultrasonic instrument Metriguard (USA) against density values.
+Dry veneers are tested for moisture level and graded by ultrasonic machine Metriguard (USA) against density values.
 After that veneer is ready for Ultralam™ production.

 - Scarfing saw trims the veneer plies by 3 cm along each edge.